 For book clubs and other groups of six or more confirmed participants:

-Request a docent-led tour by e-mailing firstname.lastname@example.org—a minimum of 2 weeks in advance—with the following information:
+Request a docent-led tour by e-mailing firstname.lastname@example.org—a minimum of 3 weeks in advance—with the following information:

-• The name of your group
+• The name of your group and number of participants

-• A telephone number and e-mail address
+• The primary organizer's name, telephone number, and e-mail address

 Questions?
 E-mail firstname.lastname@example.orgTop